calderwong/CardAppPrototype/src/ReferenceDocs/Development_Journal.md

    * Added proper logging for debugging and user notifications

 Both enhancements provide a significantly more realistic and professional user experience, closely mirroring what users would expect from a production banking application while following modern UX best practices for financial interfaces.

+---

+### Date: 2025-04-10
+**Goal:** Fix blank screen issue on Card Detail Page.

+**Problem:**
+- Navigating to any Card Detail page resulted in a blank screen.
+- Browser console showed a `ReferenceError: setShowWithdrawalModal is not defined` originating from `CardDetailPage.jsx`, seemingly around line 215 within a `useEffect` hook.

+**Debugging Steps:**
+1. Verified the `useState` declaration for `showWithdrawalModal` and `setShowWithdrawalModal` (line 76).
+2. Examined the `useEffect` hook (lines 212-216) where the error was reported.
+The usage seemed correct.
+3. Used `grep_search` for `setShowWithdrawalModal` within the file, which surprisingly returned no results, hinting at an issue.
+4. Cleared Vite cache (`.vite`), stopped the server, reinstalled dependencies (`npm install`), and restarted the server (`npm run dev`).
+The error persisted.
+5. Temporarily commented out the lines (214, 215) within the `useEffect` reported by the error log.
+The error still occurred, indicating a source map inaccuracy or an issue triggered earlier in the render cycle.
+6. Re-examined the `useState` declaration on line 76 closely.

+**Resolution:**
+- Discovered a typo in the `useState` declaration: `showWithdrawModal`, `setShowWithdrawModal` was used instead of the correct `showWithdrawalModal`, `setShowWithdrawalModal`.
+- Corrected the typo in the state declaration and all its usages throughout `CardDetailPage.jsx`.

+**Outcome:**
+- The `ReferenceError` was resolved.
+- The Card Detail page now loads correctly.

+**Learnings:**
+- Subtle typos, especially in variable names used across multiple locations (state variables, functions), can lead to persistent and sometimes misleading errors.
+- When `grep_search` fails to find a variable that clearly exists and is causing an error, double-check for typos in its declaration.
+- Cache clearing and restarting the dev server are good first steps but don't always solve the root cause if it's a code issue.

+---

+**USER Request (Step 994 & 998):** Implement the withdrawal logic and display the withdrawal history.

+**Cascade Action (Steps 996-1000):**
+1. Updated `handleWithdrawConfirm` in `CardDetailPage.jsx`:
+    *   Added guard clauses for `cardData`, `rewardsBalance > 0`, and `selectedWithdrawalAccount`.
+    *   Fetched `withdrawalAmount` and `destinationAccount` details.
+    *   Created a `newHistoryEntry` object (ID, amount, ISO date, destination string).
+    *   Called `setCards` prop to update the global state: maps over `prevCards`, finds the target card, returns a new card object with `rewardsBalance: 0` and the `newHistoryEntry` added to `rewardsWithdrawalHistory`.
+2. Added a 'Withdrawal History' section within the 'Rewards Summary' in `CardDetailPage.jsx`:
+    *   Conditionally checks if `cardData.rewardsWithdrawalHistory` has entries.
+    *   If yes, maps over the history (sorted newest first) to render a list (`ul`) of withdrawals.
+    *   Each item (`li`) displays an `ArrowDownTrayIcon`, formatted amount, destination, and formatted date (`MMM d, yyyy`).
+    *   Added `max-h-40 overflow-y-auto` for scrollability.
+    *   If no history, displays 'No withdrawal history yet.'
+3. Ensured necessary icons (`ArrowDownTrayIcon`, `ClockIcon`) and `format` from `date-fns` were imported.

+---

+## April 10, 2025 - Follow-up Actions (Documentation & Licensing)

+**USER Request:** Create a README.md and add the MIT license.

+**Cascade Action:**
+1.  **README.md Creation:**
+    *   Generated a comprehensive `README.md` file for the project root.
+    *   **Purpose:** To provide essential information for anyone encountering the project, including future developers or users wanting to run the demo.
+    *   **Contents Added:**
+        *   **Overview:** Explaining the project's purpose as a card management prototype using mock data.
+        *   **Features:** Listing the key functionalities implemented (Dashboard, Card Details, Payments, Rewards, Security).
+        *   **Tech Stack:** Detailing the technologies used (React, Vite, Tailwind CSS, React Router, Heroicons, npm).
+        *   **Getting Started:** Providing step-by-step instructions for prerequisites, installation (`npm install`), and running the development server (`npm run dev`).
+        *   **Available Scripts:** Listing common `npm` scripts (`dev`, `build`, `lint`, `preview`).
+        *   **Project Structure:** Giving a simplified overview of the directory layout and key configuration files.
+        *   **Contributing:** Placeholder stating contributions are not currently open.
+        *   **License:** Initial placeholder text.
+2.  **Licensing Update (MIT):**
+    *   Updated the `License` section within `README.md` to reflect the standard MIT License.
+    *   Replaced the initial placeholder text with the full MIT License text.
+    *   Updated the copyright line within the `README.md`'s license text to `Copyright (c) 2025 Calder ("CJ") Wong / Hapa.ai` as requested.
+    *   Created a separate `LICENSE` file in the project root containing the full MIT License text with the updated copyright information.
+3.  **Version Control:**
+    *   Staged and committed the new `README.md` file (`docs: Add comprehensive README.md`).
+    *   Staged and committed the updated `README.md` and the new `LICENSE` file (`docs: Update license to MIT and add LICENSE file`).

+**Outcome:**
+- The project now has a detailed `README.md` providing essential context and setup instructions.
+- The project is explicitly licensed under the MIT License, both in the `README.md` and a dedicated `LICENSE` file.